kjolley/BIGSdb_documentation/dbase_setup.rst

 Over-riding values set in config.xml
 ************************************
-Any attribute used in the system tag of the database config.xml file can be over-ridden using a file called system.overrides, placed in the same directory as config.xml.
+Any attribute used in the system tag of the database config.xml file can be over-ridden using a file called **system.overrides**, placed in the same directory as config.xml.
 This is very useful as it allows you to set up multiple configs for a database, with the config.xml files symlinked so that any changes to one will be seen in each database configuration.
 An example of why you may wish to